oneone666/oneone666.github.io/guide/rate-limiting.md

 #### Next Steps

-Explore the [Payment API](/reference/payment-api.md) to streamline your payment processes.
+Explore the [Southbound API](/reference/southbound-api.md) to streamline your payment processes.